Dream feeding: How to dream feed your baby and when to stop

 Dream feeding can be introduced at various times, and there's no set rule.
 You can start as early as the newborn phase, although many parents prefer to wait until their baby is slightly older.

-The decision to stop or drop the dream feed depends on various factors, including your baby's feeding method, calorie intake during the day, and whether your baby is waking from hunger or a sleep onset association.
+The decision to stop or drop the dream feed depends on various factors, including how helpful it is, calorie intake during the day, and whether your baby is waking from hunger or a sleep onset association.

-Pros: Dream feeds encourage longer stretches of sleep for both baby and parents, help maintain milk supply, provide adequate calories, and promote a more predictable schedule.
+Pros: Dream feeds encourage longer stretches of synced sleep for baby and parents, help maintain milk supply, provide adequate calories, and promote a more predictable schedule.

 Cons: Some challenges include the possibility of babies being difficult to wake for feed, the development of sleep associations, and potential interference with an organic feeding schedule.